 Solutions For “Failed to Remove a Directory Not-Empty” in Linux

 There could be several reasons for not being able to remove a non-empty directory using the rm command with the –recursive option.
-For instance,
+For instance:

 A. Lack of Permissions to Remove a Non-Empty Directory

 Sometimes when you try to remove a read-only directory the command output shows an error.
-See the following image as an example, where I tried to remove a write-protected directory.
-As a solution, you can change the permission of the directory using the chmod command.
-Check out the following picture:
+See the following image as an example, where I tried to remove a write-protected directory: As a solution, you can change the permission of the directory using the chmod command.
+Check out the following picture: After changing the permissions, the non-empty directory is removable.

 B. Not an Owner of the Non-Empty Directory

 When you try to remove a directory that you are not the owner of, for instance, belongs to another user.
 There will be an error.
 In that case, if you are a member of the sudo group, then use the sudo command before the rm command.
-Like this: The sudo command grants superuser privileges & let you remove a directory of another user.
+Like this: The sudo command grants superuser privileges & lets you remove a directory of another user.

 C. Incorrect Directory Location Path